MahtabKarimi1206/Form-13F-Institutional-Holdings-Analysis/README.md

 ▨Set up and implement a PostgreSQL server.

 ▨Use Python to retrieve the data from the API and save it into the database.
+The picture below shows a schematic of the overall process: